 Fragrance plays an essential role in how others perceive and remember you.
-As such, it’s an integral part of your personal style and something that you can utilise to your advantage.
+As such, it’s an integral part of your personal style and something that you can utilize to your advantage.
 However, whether you want your cologne to increase your attractiveness or boost your confidence, you’ll need to know how to use it correctly first.
 Using and applying cologne is an art that you can quickly master.
 All it takes is the right guidance on how to choose a great fragrance, where and when to use it, how much to use, and how to store it.
 Thankfully, we have all the answers and have created this handy guide for gents on how to apply cologne.

 Where to Apply Cologne